Family Court and Child Custody Evaluation

 England and Wales: Children Act 1989 and the welfare checklist.
 Section 1(1) of the Children Act 1989 establishes that when a court determines any question with respect to the upbringing of a child, the child's welfare shall be the court's paramount consideration.
 The welfare checklist at § 1(3) specifies seven factors the court must consider: the ascertainable wishes and feelings of the child (considered in light of their age and understanding); the child's physical, emotional, and educational needs; the likely effect on the child of any change in circumstances; the child's age, sex, background, and any other relevant characteristics; any harm the child has suffered or is at risk of suffering; how capable each parent (and any other relevant person) is of meeting the child's needs; and the range of powers available to the court.
 These seven factors constitute the instruction set for the Cafcass section-7 report, which is the standard document through which family courts receive independent professional assessment of child welfare in disputed proceedings.

 Australia: Family Law Act 1975.
 The 2006 amendments to the Family Law Act introduced a presumption of equal shared parental responsibility (not equal time) that could only be rebutted by evidence of family violence or child abuse.
 Concerns that this presumption was discouraging disclosure of family violence led to significant amendments in 2011 and to the Australian Law Reform Commission's 2019 review recommending further changes.
-By 2023, the equal shared parental responsibility presumption had been repealed, returning the framework to a straightforward best-interests analysis.
+The Family Law Amendment Act 2023 (Cth) was passed by Parliament in October 2023 and repealed the equal shared parental responsibility presumption, but it commenced on 6 May 2024, returning the framework to a straightforward best-interests analysis.
 The Australian Institute of Family Studies has published research tracking how the amendments affected family violence disclosure and custody outcomes.

 The Association of Family and Conciliation Courts (AFCC) Model Standards of Practice for Child Custody Evaluation, first published in 1994, revised in 2006, and updated in 2022, represent the most widely adopted professional standard for custody evaluation methodology in the common-law world.
 They have been adopted or endorsed by psychological associations in the United States, Canada, Australia, and the United Kingdom, and they are regularly cited in both the academic literature and in court proceedings that scrutinise the methodology of a custody evaluation.